New Page 1

 The Right Hip Scan shows a T-Score of -1.1 for the Total Hip and a T-Score of -2.2 in the Neck of the Right Hip.
 The FRAX score discussed next uses the lowest Neck Measurement to determine the 10 Year risk of a Hip or other Major Osteoporotic Fracture.

-The Discovery A also automatically calculates your FRAX Score, a tool developed by the University of Sheffield in 2008
+We will also calculate your FRAX Plus Score, a tool developed by the University of Sheffield in 2008

 to estimate your 10 year risk of either a Hip or other Major Osteoporotic Fracture (vertebral, shoulder, forearm)